 The lens from which we view the world matters.
 Perception distorts reality.
 And, at times, the story evolves, changes even.
+In this world, the local newspaper, colleagues at work, and family gatherings often come from a certain lens.
+Instead of facts, we are at times a society of stories, fables, and legends.
 Take the following quote:

 “If I had asked people what they wanted, they would have said faster horses.”